Skiing in New South Wales: The Kosciuszko region

 Thredbo, NSW, has the largest vertical drop of any Australian ski resort at 672m.

-Mount Blue Cow, part of Perisher ski resort (Australia's largest ski resort).
+Blue Cow Mountain, part of Perisher ski resort (Australia's largest ski resort).

 In 1900, a hut was built at Bett's Camp, above the Thredbo Escarpment and came into use for winter skiers.
 The Hotel Kosciusko was opened by the New South Wales Government in 1909 at what is now Sponars Chalet, near Smiggin Holes.

 The first Kosciuszko Chalet was built at Charlotte Pass in 1930, giving relatively comfortable access to Australia's highest terrain.
 In 1964, Australia briefly boasted the "World's Longest Chairlift", designed to carry skiers from the Thredbo Valley to Charlotte Pass, but technical difficulties soon closed the facility.
 At 1760m, Charlotte Pass has the highest village base elevation of any Australia ski resort and can only be accessed via over-snow transport in winter.
 The growing number of ski enthusiasts heading to Charlotte Pass led to the establishment of a cafe at Smiggin Holes around 1939, where horse-drawn sleighs would deliver skiers to be begin the arduous ski to the Kosciuszko Chalet.
 It was the construction of the vast Snowy Mountains Hydro-Electric Scheme from 1949 that really opened up the Snowy Mountains for large scale development of a ski industry and led to the establishment of Thredbo and Perisher as leading Australian resorts.
 The Construction of Guthega Dam brought skiers to the isolated Guthega district and a rope tow was installed there in 1957.

 Skifields up by Kosciuszko's side were also established during this period, though their existence is now little realised.
 The Australian Alpine Club was founded in 1950 by Charles Anton with a view to establishing a chain of lodges for ski touring across the Australian Alps.
 Huts were constructed in the "Back Country" close to Mount Kosciuszko, including Kunama Hut, which opened for the 1953 season.
 A rope tow was installed on Mount Northcote at the site and opened in 1954.
 The site proved excellent for speed skiing, but the hut was destroyed in an avalanche, which also killed one person, in 1956.